 If you are a child of the 80’s, this DIY cassette tape costume is perfect for you!
-I teamed up with Amazon Prime to participate in their second annual “boxtume” contest where I was given the challenge to make a costume out of an Amazon Prime smile box and craft supplies I have at home.
+I teamed up with Amazon Prime to participate in their second annual “boxtume” contest where I was given the challenge to make a Halloween costume out of an Amazon Prime smile box and craft supplies I have at home.
 The only thing I love more than my purchases showing up at my house with free, 2 day shipping is crafting with the cardboard from said packages that magically appear at my doorstep!

 Are you ready for the ultimate DIY 80s costume idea?!

 Here’s What You Need to Make a Cassette Tape Costume